Attention: Don’t Touch This Plant! It Can Burn Your Skin and Cause Blindness

 The first thing is to try and avoid getting in contact with this plant, but, if you do touch it somehow, wash the affected area with cold water as soon as possible, and move away from the sun.
 It’s important to react quickly as the toxins can act within 15 minutes.
 The next thing to do is apply a safe sunscreen on the skin area that came in contact with the plant or sap.

-In case the sap came in contact with your eyes, wash them with water extensively and once again as soon as possible.
+In case the sap comes in contact with your eyes, wash them with water extensively and once again as soon as possible.
 Then, use sunglasses for protection.

 In the past few weeks, Massachusetts and New York issued detailed public warnings about giant hogweed and its severe side effects.
-There are other states which send out warnings, including New Hampshire, Vermont, Ohio, Virginia, Maine, Maryland, Michigan, and Pennsylvania.
+Other states send out warnings, including New Hampshire, Vermont, Ohio, Virginia, Maine, Maryland, Michigan, and Pennsylvania.

 Source Healthline | Ask a Prepper